 We are currently devoting the majority of our efforts to the development of our lead product candidate, TNX-102 SL.
 TNX-102 SL is a novel dose and formulation of CBP, the active pharmaceutical ingredient of two widely prescribed muscle relaxant products, Flexeril and Amrix.
-TNX-102 SL is distinct from these products as it is being developed at a dose level significantly below the lowest marketed doses of Flexeril and Amrix.
-TNX-102 SL is also distinct from these products with regard to its route of administration, as it is designed to be placed under the tongue, to disintegrate, dissolve and provide sublingual absorption, whereas Flexeril and Amrix are designed to be swallowed and to provide absorption in the small intestine.
-TNX-102 SL is also intended for chronic use, whereas Flexeril and Amrix are marketed for two to three weeks of use.
-We are currently developing TNX-102 SL for the treatment of FM under an IND filed in the US, and under three CTAs filed in Canada.
-We are also developing TNX-102 SL for the treatment of PTSD, for which we held a pre-IND meeting with the FDA in October 2012.
-We expect that any applications we submit for FDA approval of TNX-102 SL will be submitted under Section 505(b)(2) of the FDCA, which we believe will allow for a shorter timeline of clinical development as compared to that needed to fulfill the requirements of Section 505(b)(1), under which NCEs are generally reviewed.
+We believe that TNX-102 SL is an optimized CBP product for the treatment of FM and PTSD, and is distinct from current CBP products in three ways: it is being developed at a dose level significantly below the lowest marketed doses of current CBP products; it is placed under the tongue, to disintegrate, dissolve and provide sublingual absorption, whereas current CBP products are swallowed and provide absorption in the small intestine; and it is being developed for chronic use, whereas current CBP products are marketed for two to three weeks of use.
+We are currently developing TNX-102 SL for the treatment of FM under an IND and under three CTAs filed in Canada.
+We are also developing TNX-102 SL for the treatment of PTSD, for which we held a pre-IND meeting in October 2012.
+We expect that any applications we submit for FDA approval of TNX-102 SL will be submitted under Section 505(b)(2) of the FDCA, which we believe will allow for a shorter timeline of clinical development as compared to that needed to fulfill the requirements of Section 505(b)(1), under which NCEs are generally developed to meet the FDA's requirements for new drug approvals.

 TNX-102 SL is a small, rapidly disintegrating tablet containing CBP for sublingual administration at bedtime.
-We designed TNX-102 SL to enable the efficient delivery of CBP to the systemic circulation via sublingual transmucosal absorption and to avoid first-pass liver metabolism.
+We designed TNX-102 SL to enable the efficient delivery of CBP to the systemic circulation via sublingual transmucosal absorption and to avoid first-pass liver metabolism (Figure 1).
 We also designed TNX-102 SL to provide CBP at doses lower than those currently available.
-We have conducted several clinical and pre-clinical pharmacokinetic studies of TNX-102 SL which we believe support its development as a novel therapeutic product for FM and PTSD, and which demonstrate a number of potentially advantageous characteristics as compared to current CBP-containing products, none of which are approved for these indications.
-Based on our Phase 1 comparative study, we have observed that, as compared to oral CBP tablets, TNX-102 SL results in faster systemic absorption and significantly higher plasma levels of CBP in the first hour following administration.
+We have conducted several clinical and non-clinical pharmacokinetic studies of TNX-102 sublingual formulations which we believe support its development as a novel therapeutic product for central pain syndromes, including FM and PTSD, and which demonstrate a number of potentially advantageous characteristics as compared to current CBP-containing products, none of which are approved for these indications.
+For example, our Phase 1 comparative study showed that TNX-102 SL results in faster systemic absorption and significantly higher plasma levels of CBP in the first hour following administration relative to oral CBP tablets.
 TNX-102 SL was generally well-tolerated, with no serious adverse events reported in this study.
 Some subjects experienced transient numbness on the tongue after TNX-102 SL administration, and other side-effects reported were similar to those associated with current CBP products.